pepopo978/nampower/README.md

 If you have superwow HIGHLY recommend replacing pfui/modules/mouseover.lua with this version https://gist.github.com/pepopo978/690f1fa8bafae04abb8ac657a9fd969e

+If you use healcomm replacing all instances of it with this version https://github.com/MarcelineVQ/LunaUnitFrames/blob/TurtleWoW/libs/HealComm-1.0/HealComm-1.0.lua will work properly with queuing (requires superwow).

 ### Installation
 Grab the latest nampower.dll from https://github.com/pepopo978/nampower/releases and place in the same directory as WoW.exe.
 You can also get the helper addon mentioned below and place that in Interface/Addons.